DataHighway-DHX/documentation/docs/whitepaper.md

 #### User Story

 * Bob’s Setup
-  * Bob purchases the IoT devices (Sensors) from matchx.io and assembles them into a Weather unit.
+  * Bob purchases the IoT devices (Sensors) from Matchx.io <a href="#reference-9d4c5f" class="pretty-link-colored">[a0320e]</a> and assembles them into a Weather unit.
 He then drives to a lake in Berlin and connects them to his laptop to check that the quality of the data is adequate for sharing.
   * Bob, signs up to the M2M Wallet (MXC’s implementation of the LoRa App Server) as the admin user of his organisation
   * Bob enables and uses the M2M Wallet’s Gateway Discovery feature, which sends periodical pings to identify the coverage of where the Supernodes and Gateways are located in the same MXC network and makes a 6-month plan of lakes, coastlines, and flower gardens that he will visit that are within range of them.
   * Bob configures the M2M Wallet’s Gateway Discovery daily ping broadcast interval, transmission frequency (channel), and data rate, so they are compliant with the region of the Supernode that’s associated with the Gateway.